-What Actions Might Constitute Causing A Dog to Inflict Grievous Bodily Harm?
+What Actions Might Constitute Causing Dog to Inflict GBH?

 - Tormenting a dog, getting the dog angry and directing the dog to attack a person; or

-To convict you of ‘causing dog to inflict grievous bodily harm’ the prosecution must prove each of the following matters beyond reasonable doubt:
+To convict a person the prosecution must prove each of the following matters beyond a reasonable doubt:

-- That you had control of a dog;
+- That they had control of a dog;

 - That the act caused the dog to inflict harm on another person;